Best productivity Chrome extensions for 2026: quick answer

 Where to start

-For most people, that starting point is tab management.
 If you want a broader category-by-category list, read the best Chrome extensions for 2026.
 If you want audience-specific picks, see our guides to ADHD productivity tools, freelancer productivity tools, and Chrome extensions for students.